 Registration and onboard services are increasingly improving, but much remains to be done in terms of communication, staff performance and customer satisfaction.
 The flights have recently known fewer delays than in the past but the company remains handicapped by the lack of planes available for use as replacements in case of technical problems.

 The company’s performance during the Hajj (pilgrimage) remains a non-profitable operation as the rate of occupancy never exceeds 50% (the planes return from Saudi Arabia empty at the beginning of the pilgrimage and leave Morocco empty to bring back the pilgrims at the end).
-However, RAM operates these flights out of concern for the spiritual well-being of its Moroccan customers.
+However, Royal Air Maroc operates these flights out of concern for the spiritual well-being of its Moroccan customers.

-The 2010-2016 contract plan with the Government of Morocco included decisions that reduced the diversity of RAM resources (by encouraging it to sell its hotels) and curtailed its ability to train aircrew and other airline industry staff.
+The 2010-2016 contract plan with the Government of Morocco included decisions that reduced the diversity of Royal Air Maroc resources (by encouraging it to sell its hotels) and curtailed its ability to train aircrew and other airline industry staff.
 The principle of cancellation of non-profitable flights should not have been applied to tourist destinations such as Poland (an emergent market with significant hospitality industry potential).

-The future strategy of RAM must take into consideration the threats and opportunities that exist in a context of fierce competition.
+The future strategy of Royal Air Maroc must take into consideration the threats and opportunities that exist in a context of fierce competition.